 - 2 small pinches coarse kosher salt, more to taste

 - a few grinds cracked black pepper

-- Rinse baby octopus, remove the round bulb in the center which is the head.
+- Preparing the Octopus: Prepare Baby Octopus one day ahead.
+Rinse octopus in cold water, remove the round bulb in the center which is the head.
 Clean the head of the eyeball and rinse, or discard head.
 Push up the center of the octopus and remove the little inner sac which contains the insides, discard.
-Drop baby octopus into a skillet of boiling water and cook for one and a half minutes, drain and rinse in ice water.
+Drop baby octopus into a skillet of boiling water and cook for three minutes, drain and rinse in ice water.
 Place octopus into a glass bowl, stir in the olive oil, salt, pepper, and lemon juice.
 Add in the lemon halves, red onion, stir.
 Cover with plastic wrap and refrigerate over night.

-- Whisk all ingredients together well beating until dressing emulsifies, check seasoning.
+- Preparing the Dressing: Whisk together all ingredients beating well until dressing emulsifies, check seasoning, adjust to taste

 - Preparing the Salad: Preheat grill to high heat for ten minutes or longer.
 Stir blanched snap beans in with the octopus, red onion, and lemon pieces.
 Spray a grill tray with cooking oil then spread the octopus and snap peas onto the tray placing onto the hot grill cooking for two minutes before stirring ingredients around on tray, grill another one to two minutes and immediately remove the tray from the grill.

 - Assembling the Salad: Toss lettuce with the dressing and assemble onto plate along with the potatoes, carrots, radishes and snap beans.
 Arrange grilled baby octopus on top, sprinkle salad with fresh cut chives

 A delicious warm weather first course or luncheon salad.